opendata-stuttgart/airrohr-firmware-flasher/README.md

 Our main target is having working prebuilt binaries for users to simply download and run, to avoid all the setup below.

+### Linux
+Currently Linux builds require *Python 3.6* (but 3.7 seems to work fine as well), GNU make and Qt Linguist tools.
+Following packages should suffice on
+Ubuntu:

+    sudo apt install qttools5-dev-tools python3.6 make

+Then, to install python dependencies and build the binary use:

+    make deps dist

 ### Windows

 Currently Windows builds require *Python 3.6* installed system-wide and added to `%PATH%`.

+To install python and cygwin dependencies and build everything use `windows-build.bat` batch script.

 ### MacOS
 Currently MacOS builds require *Python 3.6* and Qt SDK installed (just the "Qt > 5... > macOS" part in installer) with following added to $PATH:

     export PATH="$HOME/Qt/5.11.1/clang_64/bin:$PATH"

+Then just install dependencies and build everything using:

+    make deps dist

 Development
 -----------